dolph/recipes/linguine-and-clams.md

 - 1 cup pasta cooking liquid
 - Half-cooked pasta

-Toss over medium-low heat until the sauce is thickened and glossy, and the pasta is al dente.
+Toss over medium heat until the sauce is thickened and glossy, and the pasta is al dente.

 Remove from heat.
 Add, and toss well to combine: